-Back End Developers work on the back end of a website, and have a positive future job outlook.
-If you want to become a Back End Developer, you’ll need to understand the specific requirements associated with this field.
+Back-end Developers work on the back-end of a website, and they have a positive job outlook.
+If you want to become a Back-end Developer, you’ll need to understand the specific requirements associated with this field.
 This article contains the education and experience that you’ll need to gain, including essential skills.
 It also explains the importance of a portfolio, a resume, and references.

-Every website has both a front end and a back end.
-The front end is made up of all the elements that website users see and interact with.
-The back end is those things that users don’t see, but are essential to the function of the site.
-Back End Developers are responsible for building and maintaining the back end.
+Every website has both a front-end and a back-end.
+The front-end is made up of all the elements that website users see and interact with.
+The back-end refers to the components that users don’t see but are essential to the function of the site.
+Back-end Developers are responsible for building and maintaining the back-end.
 They work with the server, databases, architecture, and application programming interfaces (APIs).
 Their job includes coding, designing, testing, debugging, and ensuring that the sites they create are secure.

-While the work that a Back End Developer does is not visible, it is a crucial part of the online user experience.
-Some people call the back end the engine that makes the website run.
-It processes the requests that are made by users, and generates responses that it sends back to the front end.
-For instance, when a user adds items to a shopping cart, the back end makes calculations about the cost of the item, tax, and the shipping cost, and then sends that information to the front end where it is viewed by the user.
-A Back End Developer is responsible for making sure that all of these behind-the-scenes actions happen quickly and seamlessly.
+While the work that a Back-end Developer does is not visible, it is a crucial part of the online user experience.
+Some people call the back-end the engine that makes the website run.
+It processes the requests that are made by users and generates responses that it sends back to the front-end.
+For instance, when a user adds items to a shopping cart, the back-end makes calculations about the cost of the item, tax, and shipping, and then sends that information to the front-end where it is viewed by the user.
+A Back-end Developer is responsible for making sure that all of these behind-the-scenes actions happen quickly and seamlessly.

-People have been working in back end web development since the creation of the very first website, which went live in 1993.
+People have been working in back-end web development since the creation of the very first website, which went live in 1993.
 Their jobs have continued to evolve over time in response to the continual evolution of web technology.
-For example, as mobile devices have become an increasingly popular way to access websites, the concept of responsive design has become important, where websites need to adapt to a variety of screen sizes and orientations.
+For example, as mobile devices have become an increasingly popular way to access websites, the concept of responsive design has become important; websites need to adapt to a variety of screen sizes and orientations.

 Education

-There are a number of different paths you can take if you want to work in back end development.
+There are a number of different paths you can take if you want to work in back-end development.
 You’ll need to gain an education that covers all of the different technical skills that this job requires.
 However, there is more than one way to do this.
 One option is to earn a college degree in computer science or a related field.
-A college degree will be comprehensive, and well-respected, however, it is also likely to be expensive and time-consuming.
+A college degree will be comprehensive and well-respected; however, it is also likely to be expensive and time-consuming.
 Another training option is to enroll in a bootcamp or certificate course at a career development school.
-Bootcamps and certificate courses are immersive, accelerated programs that are designed to get you career-ready at a fraction of the cost and time that you’ll need to invest if you go to college.
+Bootcamps and certificate courses are immersive, accelerated programs designed to get you career-ready at a fraction of the cost and time needed for a college degree.

 While college has traditionally been the accepted path to a career in tech, research shows that skipping the degree program has recently become a widely accepted alternative.
-A number of studies show that many bootcamps and certificate courses are an effective way to gain all the skills that you’ll need in back end development, and that an increasing number of employers have begun to focus on demonstrable skills rather than simply looking for proof of a degree.
+A number of studies show that many bootcamps and certificate courses are an effective way to gain all the skills needed in back-end development and that an increasing number of employers have begun to focus on demonstrable skills rather than simply requiring a degree.
 There is also evidence that these types of courses can lead to a high salary.
-For instance, Course Report surveyed more than 3,000 coding bootcamp graduates, and in a 2023 report, it reports that bootcamp graduates earn about 51 percent more compared to their previous jobs.
+For instance, Course Report surveyed over 3,000 coding bootcamp graduates and, in a 2023 report, states that bootcamp graduates earn about 51 percent more compared to their previous jobs.
 Further, it states that the average bootcamp costs $20,000 to $30,000 and concludes, “The average bootcamp grad sees an average salary increase of 50.5% or $23,724(!) which almost immediately pays off your investment.”

 Experience